 The appearance of the Stanley Classic Legendary Bottle is virtually unchanged from the design patented in 1913 by William Stanley.
-(1) Unlike the Zojirushi’s sleek design, the Stanley thermos’ design language might not be everyone’s metaphorical cup of tea, the look is an immediately recognizable classic.
+(1) Unlike the Zojirushi’s sleek design, the Stanley thermos’ design language might not be everyone’s metaphorical cup of tea, but the look is an immediately recognisable classic.

-The Hammertone Green color has been around for 100+ years, while matte black, and Nightfall (dark indigo) offer a slightly more modern look.
+The Hammertone Green colour has been around for 100+ years, while matte black, and Nightfall (dark indigo) offer a slightly more modern look.

-The Classic Legendary line comes in five sizes: 2.5 quarts, 2 quarts, 1.5 quarts, 1 quart, and 20 ounces.
+The Classic Legendary line comes in five sizes: 2.5 quarts, 2 quarts, 1.5 quarts, 1 quart, and 20 ounces (2.3 litres, 1.9 litres, 1.4 litres, 1 litre, and 590 ml).
 The largest three sizes have handles on their sides, while the smaller models do not have handles.

 Performance – 4.5/5

 The job of an insulated bottle is to keep hot things hot or cold things cold.
 The Stanley Classic’s double-walled, vacuum-insulated stainless steel construction accomplishes this mission with ease.

 Stanley recommends that you preheat the bottle by filling it with hot water and allowing it to sit for a few minutes before adding your beverage.
 (2) Honestly, this is a great idea for all drinking vessels, insulated or otherwise!

 A hot beverage added to a preheated Stanley bottle will stay hot for a very long time.
 How long?
 Well, one reviewer found that after filling his bottles with 195 °F / 90.5 °C water and leaving them outside in sub-freezing temperatures for 12 hours that the liquid was still over 140 °F / 60 °C. (3)

 That is close to the ideal coffee drinking temperature, as per Driftaway Coffee: (4)